Our Chairs

 Matt Jessop, Headteacher, Crosthwaite C.E.
 Primary School

-Natasha Fenwick, Director of Enterprise and Partnerships, Queen’s College London
+Natasha Fenwick, Assistant Head (Futures & Innovation), Queen’s College London

 Siobhan McClure, Director of Digital Strategy, Crosfields School